-Name Description Repetition The number of repetitions remaining for the workout.
-Step Distance The current distance traveled during the workout step.
+Name Description Reps to Go During a workout, the remaining repetitions.
+Step Duration The time or distance remaining for the workout step.
 Step Pace The current pace during the workout step.
 Step Speed The current speed during the workout step.
 Step Time The time elapsed for the workout step.